2KAbhishek/tdo/README.md

 ## ✨ Features

-- Can help you manage a daily log, todos and notes
+- Can help you manage a daily log, todos, journal and notes
 - Has interactive fuzzy searching capabilities powered by fzf
 - Blazingly fast, thanks to ripgrep
+- Integrates with git to commit and backup your notes automatically

 ## ⚡ Setup